A Hodge Theoretic generalization of $\mathbb{Q}$-Homology Manifolds I: General Case: Introduction

-Thus, $Z$ has $k$-rational singularities near $x$ if and only if it has $k$-Du Bois singularities near $x$ and the vanishing \eqref{eq-LinkVanishing} holds. \end{intro-theorem}
+Thus, $Z$ has $k$-rational singularities near $x$ if and only if it has $k$-Du Bois singularities near $x$ and the vanishing \eqref{eq-LinkVanishing} holds. \end{intro-corollary}

-It is worth mentioning here that there is a result of Brion \cite{Brion}*{Prop.
+We also recall the result of Brion \cite{Brion}*{Prop.
 A1} which states that if $Z$ is a rational homology manifold near $x$, then it is irreducible near $x$.
-In fact, using a bound on the local cohomological defect due to \cite{PP}, we conclude the following (compare with the fact that if $Z$ has rational singularities near $x$, then it is normal, hence irreducible, near $x$):
+In fact, using a bound on the local cohomological defect due to \cite{PPLefschetz}, we conclude the following (compare with the fact that if $Z$ has rational singularities near $x$, then it is normal, hence irreducible, near $x$):

 \begin{intro-theorem} Let $Z$ be a purely $d$-dimensional variety and let $x\in Z$.
 If $\HRH_x(Z) \geq 0$, then

 In particular, if ${\rm HRH}_x(Z) \geq 0$, then $Z$ is irreducible at $x$. \end{intro-theorem}